fenago/git/Lab_7.md

 # Lab: Branching, Merging, and Options
 In this lab, we will cover the following recipes:

-Managing your local branches
+- Managing your local branches
-Branches with remotes
+- Branches with remotes
-Forcing a merge commit
+- Forcing a merge commit
-Using git reuse recorded resolution (rerere) to merge Git conflicts Computing the difference between branches
-Orphan branches
+- Orphan branches

 #### Introduction
 If you are developing a small application in a big corporation as a developer, or you are trying to wrap your head around an open source project from GitHub, you have already been using branches with Git.